 We try to keep costs to a minimum.
 There are two distinct elements to our pricing: a statutory charge for the service which is agreed nationally each year by the Archbishop’s Council, and a price to recover expenses incurred for holding the service which is negotiated annually by the local Parochial Church Council.
 In most cases you do not need to pay the church separately; your Funeral Director’s prices will include these expenses, and they will settle our account.

-If you would like to see a full breakdown of the various prices, click here.
+If you would like to see an indicative breakdown of the various prices, click here.